gaetanostefanelli/gaetanostefanelli.github.io/content/research/_index.md

 the assessed probability of a large drop for those about to disappoint - while a prediction market, lacking a scale, under-covers its risk bands for volatile names.
-Only together do the two isolate the extreme returns - a likely miss with a large implied move averages $-3.6\%$, against $+1.9\%$ for a likely beat---and price the tail correctly.
+Only together do the two isolate the extreme returns - a likely miss with a large implied move averages -3.6%, against +1.9% for a likely beat - and price the tail correctly.
 Prediction markets and options are therefore complements rather than substitutes: earnings risk measured from either one alone is not merely imprecise, but systematically biased.</p>
     </div>